AB-BLAST 3.0 is a powerful

 AB-BLAST is up to twice as fast as NCBI BLAST in all search modes, while being more sensitive.

-but uses distinctly different, more-sensitive search algorithms
+AB-BLAST uses distinctly different, more-sensitive search algorithms

-that have been painstakingly implemented to be faster, as well.
+than NCBI-BLAST, that have been painstakingly implemented to be faster, as well.

 Due to algorithmic differences (not to mention differences in statistics),

-no set of parameters can guarantee the
+no setting of parameters can guarantee the

 same results will be produced by the two packages,